 Mastro -the free version of the commercial Canadian software

 Morinus – an amazing program.
-This is my favourite free software (and I often prefer it to commercial programs); it focuses on traditional techniques, without useless modern ornaments.
+This is my favorite free software (and I often prefer it to commercial programs); it focuses on traditional techniques, without useless modern ornaments.
 Works on Windows, Linux, Unix, and Mac OS.

 OpenAstro – a tiny, but capable software designed for Linux users